TurkuNLP/Turku-neural-parser-pipeline/docs/index.md

 # Turku neural parser pipeline

 A neural parsing pipeline for **segmentation, morphological tagging, dependency parsing and lemmatization with pre-trained models for more than 50 languages**.
 The pipeline ranked **1st on lemmatization, and 2nd on both LAS and MLAS** (morphology-aware LAS) on the CoNLL-18 Shared Task on Parsing Universal Dependencies.
 Accuracies for all languages, see TurkuNLP at <https://universaldependencies.org/conll18/results.html>.
+The pipeline has been improved upon since this shared task (latest **major overhaul in June 2021**)

 <div class="latest" markdown="1">
 LATEST:

+June, 2021: **Complete overhaul** 1) restructured as a python package, 2) Udify replaced with diaparser, 3) new tagger; A lot more sane requirements.txt.

 May 27, 2019: **GPU docker images** available.
 See the [instructions here](docker.html).